wildbits/lead/README.md

 The volume maximum and mass minimum for gears is taken or derived from data sheets.
 The volume for wet suits is approximated depending on the diver surface and the wet suit thickness.

-### Absolute mode

-The absolute mode must approximates the diver's body volume via a model.
+The diver's body volume is evaluated via a model.
 The minimum amount of weight required is estimated by computing the following equation

 ```